 In Living Landscape areas, we will promote and a deliver a vision in which:

-- Our people interact more with their natural environment, where it is part of their everyday life - visiting and experiencing the natural world and being enriched in mind and body.
+- Our people interact more with their natural environment and it becomes part of their everyday life - visiting and experiencing the natural world and being enriched in mind and body.

 - You can find peace and tranquility, away from the stresses and strains of urban life; lush woodlands alive with birdsong; heathlands, wild and unforgiving; vistas of magnificent rolling hills; miles of white sand.